 Conference Hack #5: Speaker Briefings – Get off on the right foot

-After having conducted hundreds of speaker briefs over the past 12 years, I’ve refined what both the speaker and the organization need to address to nail the pre-event speaker briefing.
+After having conducted hundreds of speaker briefs over the past 12 years, I’ve refined what both the speaker and the organization need to address to nail the pre-event speaker briefings.

-Don’t try and get your speaker to be all things.
-Distil your message so your speaker is crystal clear on what desired outcomes you are wanting them to address.
+Don’t try to get your speaker to be all things.
+Distil your message so your speaker clearly understands what desired outcomes you want them to address.

-Here is a template to help you with your next offsite:
+Here is a template to help you with your next conference:

 1. Introductions